adrianosela/me/resume.md

 #### **Cloud Infra.
 Engineering Intern, Cisco Systems Inc.** <sub><sup>(May 2017 - Sept.
 2018, Vancouver BC)</sup></sub>

-- Collaborately built Vinz, a PKI for provisioning Cisco servers with SSL certificates via programmatic API calls.
+- Collaborately built Vinz, a PKI (and client libraries) for provisioning Cisco servers with SSL certificates via programmatic API calls.
 The API is capable of delivering certificates and metadata within seconds of a sequest.

 > Technologies: Go, DNS in depth, internal platforms and tooling

-- Implemented an OpenID Connect identity provider in Golang and integrated it with AWS IAM (so as to provision new accounts for employees) as well as several other internal services which consumed our JSON web token
+- Implemented an OpenID Connect identity provider in Golang and integrated it with AWS IAM as well as several other internal services which consumed our JSON web tokens (i.e. a compute platform, a metrics & logging service, ...)

 > Technologies: Go, OpenID, AWS {IAM, DynamoDB, Lambda}, Terraform, Docker + Kubernetes, internal platforms and tooling